Why Christmas matters in a secular society

 The story of the nativity raises questions for children about the manner in which we treat one another.
 It should raise the same sort of questions for adults.
 As Quaker theologian Parker J. Palmer framed it, “What good works wait to be born in us?”

-Of course, there are other stories that teach these same values, and they have nothing to do with religion.
+Of course, other stories teach these same values, and they have nothing to do with religion.
 However, the story of the nativity should hold a special place within our society because it is part of our collective patrimony.

 Our country’s roots go back to the Judeo-Christian tradition.
 This tradition has shaped our culture, values, social institutions and judicial system.
 Our heritage includes centuries of religious art, music and literature that drew (and continue to draw) inspiration from a babe in a manger.
 Exposure to this cultural canon makes for a well-rounded education and a better understanding of our nation.